deis/example-go/README.md

 # Go Quick Start Guide

-This guide will walk you through deploying a Go application on Deis.
+This guide will walk you through deploying a Go application on [Deis Workflow][].

 ## Usage